insure logo

 Best car insurance company in Wisconsin

-Drivers in Wisconsin pay an average of $1,664 a year or $139 a month for car insurance coverage which makes it the 40th most expensive state in the country.
+Drivers in Wisconsin pay an average of $1,664 a year, or $139 per month, which is the 40th highest in the country, according to our research.

 The best car insurance companies in Wisconsin